TipsterTrickster/HAB_Video_Overlay/README.md

 DatetimeFormat: Datetime format if the data doesn't contain seconds since startup
 Resolution: resolution of the input video
 VideoFPS: Frames per second of input video
-VideoSpeed: How much the video is sped up by
+VideoSpeed (float): How much the video is sped up by

 ### Minimap
 MinimapScale (float): How muc the minimap will be scaled down by from the originial video